Deaths by Cause

 A period of rapidly increasing deaths (+26%) and death rates (+9%) occurred between 1961 and 1973.
 These increases were largely driven by surges in motor-vehicle deaths (+46%) and death rates (+26%).

 The longest period of improvement in preventable deaths and rates occurred between 1973 and 1992.
 During this time, deaths decreased 33% and death rates declined 38%.
-In 1992, the U.S. achieved the lowest recorded death rate of 34.0 deaths per 100,000 population.
+In 1992, the United States achieved the lowest recorded death rate of 34.0 deaths per 100,000 population.
 This drop was once again driven by motor-vehicle deaths, which decreased 35%.
-Throughout the 1960s, there was a comprehensive government response to auto safety issues which can be attributed to this decrease, culminating with Congressional authorization for the federal government to set safety standards for cars in 1966.
-Within two years, seatbelts, padded dashboards and other safety features became mandatory equipment.
+Throughout the 1960s, there was a comprehensive government response to auto safety issues that can be attributed to this decrease, culminating with Congressional authorization for the federal government to set safety standards for cars in 1966.
+Within two years, seat belts, padded dashboards, and other safety features became mandatory equipment.

-But trends are going in the wrong direction; 2016 saw a record high number of preventable deaths (161,374) and the highest death rate since 1973 – 49.9 deaths per 100,000 population.
-Since 1992, deaths have skyrocketed 86% and death rates have risen 47%.
-This current trend is linked to a dramatic climb in poisoning deaths driven by the opioid epidemic, as well as increases in older adult falls and motor-vehicle fatalities.
+Although deaths dipped in 2018 for the first time in a decade, they shot back up starting in 2019.
+Overall, the trends have been going in the wrong direction; 2021 saw a record high number of preventable deaths (224,935) and the highest death rate since 1947 – 67.8 deaths per 100,000 population.
+Since 1992, deaths have skyrocketed 159% and death rates have risen 99%.
+This upward trend is linked to a dramatic climb in poisoning deaths driven by the opioid epidemic, as well as increases in older adult falls and motor-vehicle fatalities.

 - Data Table